myechuri/ukonvrt/README.md

 ```
 ## Supported Platforms

-Ukonvrt tested on Ubuntu 16.04.
+Ukonvrt has been tested on Ubuntu 16.04.
 Pending port to other platforms.
 If you are interested in a different platform, please call it out in a GitHub issue.
 Thanks!

 ## Acknowledgements